 Loom: We always like to use the site to shoot short tutorial videos including screencaps.
 It’s very helpful especially for remote work.
 Those screencaps can be edited with some basic functions.

-Canva Animator: Not a video software in the traditional sense, but definitely a very helpful site to spice up your content.
+Canva Video Editor: Not a video software in the traditional sense, but definitely a very helpful site to spice up your content.
 With Canva, you can animate graphics to make GIFs or shorter clips that are ideal for sharing on social media.

 Clipchamp: This site offers a range of online video tools to help you edit, convert, compress and record videos – all that without any software installation.